mongodb-industry-solutions/leafy-smart-meters/README.md

 First, setup your MQTT broker.
 Lets use [Cedalo](https://cedalo.com/mqtt-broker-pro-mosquitto/) which has a MongoDB extension.

-Install Cedalo pro Mosquitto broker from here: <https://cedalo.com/mqtt-broker-pro-mosquitto/trial-signup/?trialType=onPremise>.
-A more detailed manual can be found here: <https://docs.cedalo.com/mosquitto/getting-started/onprem/>
+Install Cedalo pro Mosquitto broker from [here](https://cedalo.com/mqtt-broker-pro-mosquitto/trial-signup/?trialType=onPremise).
+A more detailed manual can be found [here](https://docs.cedalo.com/mosquitto/getting-started/onprem/)

-Setup MongoDB extension using this doc <https://docs.cedalo.com/mosquitto/broker/Mosquitto%20Manual/Bridges/mosquitto-mongodb-bridge>
+Setup MongoDB extension using this [doc](https://docs.cedalo.com/mosquitto/bridges/mongodb-bridge)

 Edit your MongoDB Bridge configuration `mosquitto/data/mongodb-bridge.json` as follows